Conti Ransomware

 How is Conti ransomware spread?

-Conti brings nothing new into ransomware distribution.
-Its distributors use the same tactics as various other groups do - malicious email messages and phishing.
-However, why do you need to improve or change something that works so well?
-The efficiency of those methods is pretty high, and theyβre cheap enough to keep the margin high.
+Conti used pretty classic methods of malware distribution.
+Their bread and butter were malicious email messages and phishing.
+Why do you need to improve or change something that works so well?
+The efficiency of those methods is exceptionally high, and they’re cheap enough to keep the margin high.
 Moreover, it is quite hard to establish the protection from this way of penetration: while vulnerable RDP ports, that are used by Dharma virus, can easily be closed, you are not able to prevent the malicious email spam appearance.

-Cybercriminals hide the Conti ransomware inside of the attached file.
+Cybercriminals also used to hide the Conti ransomware inside of the attached file.
 Microsoft Office has a pretty big security breach, known as macros.
 This function sometimes helps to make the document more interactive, but also acts as a perfect carrier for viruses.
-Because of the poor protection mechanisms, virus can easily pass the βsandboxβ environment of MS Office and start actions exactly in your system.
-Microsoft set the macros disabled by default, but it does not help - each time launching the document that contains macros, you will see the pop-up message that offers you to enable macros.
+Because of the poor protection mechanisms, virus can easily pass the “sandbox” environment of MS Office and start actions exactly in your system.
+Microsoft set the macros disabled by default, and even introduced a specific way to forbid any active content execution for files that come from the Internet.
+But it does not help - there are numerous other ways to circumnavigate the obstacle and make the thing run.

 More about Conti ransomware: